-System object™ creates an isotropic sound projector for sonar applications.
-An isotropic projector
+System object™ creates an isotropic sound projector used in sonar applications.
+An isotropic

-has the same response in all directions.
-The response is the radiated sound intensity per unit
+projector has the same response in all directions.
+The response is the radiated sound

-input voltage to the projector.
-You can adjust the response using the
+intensity per unit input voltage to the projector.
+You can change the response using the

-To compute the response of a projector for specified directions:
+To compute the response of the isotropic projector for specified directions:

-defined by the System object, you can call the object with arguments, as if it were a function.
-For example,
+Call the object with arguments, as if it were a function.

 projector = phased.IsotropicProjector

-Name set to the specified Value.
-You can specify additional name-value pair
+property set to the specified value.
+You can specify additional name-value pair arguments

 Operating frequency range of projector, specified as a 1-by-2 row vector in the form of

 [LowerBound HigherBound].
-The projector defines the nonzero response range
+This property defines the frequency range

-over which the hydrophone has a response.
-The projector has zero response outside this
+over which the projector has a response.
+The projector element has zero response outside

 Voltage response of projector, specified as a scalar or real-valued